dnlnln/sql-server-samples/samples/databases/wide-world-importers/documentation/wwi-olap-sql-features.md

 All of the larger fact tables are partitioned by year.
 The only exception is `Fact.Stock Holdings`, which is not date-based and has limited data size compared with the other fact tables.

 The partition function used for all partitioned tables is `PF_Date`, and the partition scheme being used is `PS_Date`.

+## In-Memory OLTP

+(Full version of the sample)

+WideWorldImportersDW uses SCHEMA_ONLY memory-optimized tables for the staging tables.
+All `Integration.`\*`_Staging` tables are SCHEMA_ONLY memory-optimized tables.

+The advantage of SCHEMA_ONLY tables is that they are not logged, and do not require any disk access.
+This improves the performance of the ETL process.
+Since these tables are not logged, their contents are lost if there is a failure.
+However, the data source is still available, so the ETL process can simply be restarted if a failure occurs.